 Via Mount Parker Viewing Point

-Or you could continue on Mount Parker Road and enter the trail to the Mount Parker Viewing Point.
+Or you could continue on Mount Parker Road and enter the trail to Mount Parker Viewing Point.
 From here, you get unobstructed views of Tai Koo below.
 And from the viewing point, you can continue on the trail through the woods.

 The trails through the woods offer a lovely contrasting view of nature and skyscrapers that we’ve come to love in Hong Kong!